 Some months ago, my friend and I visited a woman who lived very close to our house.
-But by the time we came out of her house, we had burning questions in our hearts.
+By the time we came out of her house, we had burning questions in our hearts.

 I have stayed with several families within this short period of my life and I have discovered that every family is unique in its own way.
 There is the family where the father had to eat pounded yam every week and there is another family where they’ve never bought a mortar or pestle in their life.

 Two days ago, I had a ladies night out with two of my friends.
 During our discussions, stories from our childhood days came up and we saw how our behaviour as adults in some ways was a reflection of the girl we’ve interacted with in our childhood.
 This girl who had become a lady unconsciously bore patterns of behaviours that has become an integral part of her life.

-In many situations, fights in relationships begin from the way we were raised- be it from a religious or cultural perspective.
+In many situations, fights in relationships can be traced from the way we were raised- be it from a religious or cultural perspective.

 By fight, I do not mean physical combat.
-I’m referring to misunderstandings on issues that keep reoccurring in relationships and the fact that if we check closely, our background and the habits we have formed over the years could have been reason we act the way we do.
+I’m referring to misunderstandings on issues that keep reoccurring in relationships.
+If we check closely, the habits we potray many times influence our actions.

-Feelings of emotions have a way of sweeping these things underneath the carpet and then we either ignore these patterns or consider them to be irrelevant instead of addressing them and then when the feelings dissipates, these things begin to come out clearly leaving us wondering why we didn’t notice them in the first place.
+Feelings of love have a way of sweeping these things underneath the carpet such that we either ignore these patterns or consider them irrelevant instead of addressing them until reality sets in and then we wonder why we didn’t notice them in the first place.

-Anger, Getting into your shell at the slightest argument and sulking afterwards, poverty mentality, refusing to help your partner with domestic responsibilities, fear, and may other attitudes might just be the inner child speaking.
+Rage, Getting into your shell at the slightest argument and sulking afterwards, poverty mentality, refusing to help your partner with domestic responsibilities, fear, low self esteem and may other wrong attitudes might just be the inner child speaking.
 A girl who was deprived love would grow to become a needy adult who clings so tightly to a man that she takes nonsense from him even when it is glaring that he despises her.
 A man will always be defensive and stubborn if he grew up with a mother who pulled down his father’s self esteem.